i5heu/ouroboros-db/README.md

   - Like if this event gets a child recursively, upload this tree to a server.
     - this would need a virtual folder structure that is represented in an event.
     - with this we could also build a webdav server that can be used to access parts of the database.

+## Current Problems and things to research:
+- [ ] Garbage Collection would delete Chunks that in the process of being used in a new event
+- [ ] Deletion of Temporary Events is not yet discovered
 - [ ] We have EventChilds that are used as either
   - A Item in the "category" of the Event
   - New Information that replaces it's Parent